 In 2016, the Bill of Rights Defense Committee and the Defending Dissent Foundation joined forces to become: Defending Rights & Dissent

-Defending Rights & Dissent strengthens our participatory democracy by protecting the right to political expression and working to make the promise of the Bill of Rights a reality.
+Defending Rights & Dissent strengthens our participatory democracy by protecting the right to political expression.

 Our Vision and Values

 We work to make the promise of the Bill of Rights a reality for everyone in the US.